 2) Analyzing Balance Sheet

-The balance sheet is one of the most important financial statements to analyze when conducting fundamental analysis.
-The balance sheet provides insight into a company’s assets and liabilities.
-The balance sheet items include assets, liabilities and shareholders’ equity.
+The balance sheet is one of the key financial statements when conducting fundamental analysis.
+The balance sheet offers insight into a company’s assets and liabilities; including items like assets, liabilities and shareholders’ equity.

 3) Analyzing Income Statement

-The income statement is another important financial statement to analyze when conducting fundamental analysis.
-The income statement shows the expected future cash flows of a company.
-The income statement can provide insight into a company’s ability to generate revenue and make a profit.
-The income statement items include revenue, expenses and net income.
+The Income Statement is another essential financial document when conducting fundamental analysis.
+It presents expected future cash flows of a company and can give insight into their ability to generate revenue and turn a profit.
+Items listed include revenue, expenses and net income in this financial statement.

 4) Analyzing Cash Flow Statement

-The cash flow statement items include cash flow from operations, cash flow from investing and cash flow from financing.
-The cash flow from operations section of the cash flow statement shows how much money a company earned from its operations.
+The cash flow statement covers three main categories, namely operations, investing and financing.
+In terms of operations, this section of the cash flow statement displays how much revenue the company gained through its operations.

 5) Analyzing Financial Ratios

-Financial ratios can provide useful insights into a company’s financial health.
-When conducting fundamental analysis, it’s important for investors to calculate financial ratios for the company’s financial statements.
-There are many financial ratios used in fundamental analysis.
+Financial ratios provide investors with useful insights into a company’s financial health.
+When conducting fundamental analysis, investors must calculate financial ratios against its financial statements to perform effective fundamental analysis.
+There are various financial ratios used in fundamental analysis.

-Some of the most common financial ratios used in fundamental analysis include the debt-to-equity ratio, the price-to-earnings ratio and the return on equity ratio.
-The debt-to-equity ratio shows the ratio of total liabilities to total equity.
-The price-to-earnings ratio shows the ratio of the stock price to earnings per share.
+Common financial ratios used in fundamental analysis include the debt-to-equity ratio, price-earnings ratio and return on equity ratio.
+The debt-to-equity ratio represents the ratio of total liabilities to total equity while price-earnings ratio represents the relationship between stock price and earnings per share.

 6) Analyzing Other Factors